-Successful completion of Level 2 DVC course as the work at Level 3 builds on the knowledge and skills acquired through
+Successful completion of Level 2 DVC course as the work at Level 3 builds on the knowledge and skills acquired through Level 2.

-A course consisting of at least 14-22 credits will b e comprised from a selection of the standards below:
+Achiev vement Standards - At least 14-22 credits will be comprised from a selection Number o of Credits of the standards below: Ext.

-Achievement Standards Ext.
 Int.
 91627 Initiate design ideas through exploration.
 4 91628 Develop a visual presentation that exhibits a design outcome to an audience.
 6 91629 Resolve a spatial design through graphics practise.
 6 91630 Resolve a product design through graphics practise.
-6 91631 Produce working drawings to communicate production details for a complex design.
-6
+6 91631 Produce working drawings to communicate production details for a complex de sign.
+6 Total Cradite: 14 -22

-Total Credits: 14-22